TeamWisp/TeamWisp.github.io/index.md

 ## Getting Started

-To get a understanding of what our team is trying to accomplish have a look at the following page:
+We are a group of students from the Breda University of Applied Sciences working on awesome tech using the newest NVIDIA hardware.
+If you are interested to learn what our team is building during this 1  year project have a look at the following page:

 * [Product Overview]({{site.url}}/product)